Christmas on the Square brings holiday festivities downtown

 Handicapped-accessible parking will be available in the Victoria County Bridge Street Annex parking lot along the sidewalk facing Forrest Street.

-For a list of Christmas-themed events downtown this year and to learn how to sponsor the tree, visit christmasindowntownvictoria.org.
+For a list of Christmas-themed events downtown this year and to learn how to sponsor the tree, visit www.christmasindowntownvictoria.org.
 For more information about Christmas on the Square, contact Parks & Recreation at 361-485-3200.

 (0) comments